Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 #### Alfresco Search Services 2.0 and above

-If you're using Alfresco Search Services 2.0 and above in combination with Outlook Integration 2.8.1 and above, you must add the `messageId` property to the `shared.properties` file for SOLR.
+If you're using Alfresco Search Services or Alfresco Search and Insight Engine 2.0 and above in combination with Outlook Integration 2.8.1 and above, you must add the `messageId` property to the `shared.properties` file for SOLR.
 See the [Alfresco indexing recommendations]({% link search-services/latest/config/indexing.md %}#cross-locale) to locate this file.

 Add the following lines to the configuration: